Police defend response to abduction of 2-year-old found dead

 Suffolk police wanted an Amber Alert, but state police said information they provided didn’t meet the criteria for one.

-The agencies said every aspect of the investigation will be thoroughly reviewed.
+The agencies say every aspect of the investigation will be thoroughly reviewed.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.